The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 2. Advanced Calibration Button

-Compared to the calibration button, this adds B-Pose, mainly used for yaw angle calibration of the head, chest, and waist nodes.
+Compared to the calibration button, this adds B-Pose, mainly for yaw angle calibration of the head, chest, and waist nodes.
 Other functions are consistent with Calibration.

 3. Six-Axis Mode Switch

-Yaw Angle Deviation (Yaw Angle Tilt) Specific Manifestations
+Yaw Angle Deviation (Yaw Angle Slant) Manifestation

 For magnetic environment identification, please refer here